nextflow-io/nfcamp-tutorial/TUTORIAL-LOG.md

     nextflow run main4.nf

-## Step 5 - Creation of a module files: rnaseq-processes.nf
+## Step 5 - Creation of a module files:

+   save the process to the file `rnaseq-processes.nf`

 ## Step 6 - Inclusion of module file